 An auditorium contains 16 rows of 34 seats.
 How many seats are there in the auditorium?

-The use of the context of an auditoriuml is no coincidence.
+The use of the context of an auditorium is no coincidence.
 This is a good context for exploring the area model.

-A well-orchestrated instructional sequence leads the student to use an area model:
+A well-orchestrated instructional sequence supports students to use an area model:

-• using concrete materials (for example, base ten materials, algebraic tiles);
+• using concrete materials (for example, base ten blocks, algebra tiles);

 • using semi-concrete materials (for example, grid paper)